damian-m-g/xlsx_drone/README.md

 **For full documentation of the API, check [_src/xlsx_drone.h_](https://github.com/damian-m-g/xlsx_drone/blob/master/src/xlsx_drone.h).**

+### Getting the last column of certain sheet (since version 0.2.0)

+This feature wasn't originally included in the release version since has a _time_ cost to be discovered (this issue gets noted with **big** files).
+Version 0.2.0 (and forth) provide a solution without killing the essence of the library (speed over funcionality).

+This value won't be discovered when `xlsx_load_sheet()` because you can be working with well known *.xlsx files, -so you already know where things are, what columns matter, and so on- and basically you don't need the information.
+But sometimes, you'll be working _blindly_ with unknown files, so you may need to know the limits of the sheet: what is the last row, and what is the last column with information.

+In the last case, you now have `char* xlsx_get_last_column(xlsx_sheet_t *sheet);`.
+Which takes an already loaded sheet, and returns a string representing the last column.
+Could also return NULL, in case of an error or empty sheet (check [_src/xlsx_drone.h_](https://github.com/damian-m-g/xlsx_drone/blob/master/src/xlsx_drone.h) for more info).
+After this first call, `sheet->last_column` gets populated with the function returned value, so after that first call, you can either keep calling the function, or consult straightforward the sheet member, your choice.

 ## Bindings

 Using foreign function calls, a [binding to **Ruby**](https://github.com/damian-m-g/xlsx_drone_rb) was made.